Skip to Content

 Within 10 minutes of arriving at the SlotZilla zipline, I was strapped in & prepped for my ride and heading up an elevator to the flight deck.

-I should point out that I have a bit of a “heights thing” and although I’ve tackled other thrill rides like those on STRAT’s Observation Deck, these things never get easier.
+I should point out that I have a bit of a “heights thing”, and although I’ve tackled other thrill rides like those on STRAT’s Observation Deck, these things never get easier.

-When we reached the top, we stepped out of the elevator and onto a platform with 4 padded accordion-like platforms where riders were instructed to lay on their stomach as the employees strapped us onto the line.
+When we reached the top, we stepped out of the elevator and onto a platform with 4 padded accordion-like platforms where riders were instructed to lie on their stomach as the employees strapped us onto the line.

 Staging area for zipline riders with tables for them to lay on while they are rigged up.